The path to wellness takes more work in a world where technology distracts and disconnects us

 One is no more important than the other, according to Matt Lund, NWI's Executive Director.

-“Being healthy basically means that you are balanced: spirit, mind, body,” Matt says.
+“Being healthy basically means that you are balanced: mind, body, spirit” Matt says.
 “When you are balanced, you are more likely to live a longer, purposeful life.”

 A mental health therapist and health and wellness coach at Saratoga’s Trillium Wellness Center, Hailey Shaughnessy, believes striking that balance means being mindful of all the components that create a healthy life.